Mteixeira88/css-variables-IE-plugin/README.md

 This project enables the use of css variables on Internet Explorer <= 11.

-**Note:** This project is still in progress, but you can see the code/example bellow in the [Usage](#usage) section.
+**Note:** This project is still in progress, but you can see the code/example below, in the [Usage](#usage) section.

 ## Motivation

 When programming, the most frustrating part is when we test our website in Internet Explorer and we want to implement the last breakthrough web enhancements like [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
-The creation of this repository is to enable all programmers to stop thinking on this particular problem and start using as they want `css variables` withou even have to worry about if it works in IE<=11.
+This repository was created to enable all programmers to stop thinking about this particular problem and start using `css variables` as they wish, without even worrying if their code works in IE<=11.

 ## Test Prerequisites